YCHung1998/Instance-Segmentaion/README.md

 Train
 ---
 If you want to train by yourself, you can open the ```Init_config``` and modify by yourself.
-After that ,run the code in terminal or environment which had been set.
+After that, run the code in terminal or environment which had been set.

 ```
 python train.py